faenrandir/a_careful_examination/documents/polygamy/oct5-1843/october-5th-journal-entry.md

 ### Summary

-Joseph Smith's original journal entry for October 5, 1843 records him forbidding polygamy and trying those who were preaching or teaching polygamy.
+Joseph Smith's original journal entry for October 5, 1843 records him forbidding polygamy and instructing to try those who were preaching or teaching polygamy.
 The entry was altered by later Church historians or leaders in order to countenance polygamy.
-Joseph Fielding Smith testified that the altered statement was what was recorded in

 ### Original Entry